Data Hygiene: Checklist & Best Practices For a Clean CRM

 4. Leverage automation tools

 Human input error is inevitable and a primary cause of bad data.
-You can use tools and systems to automatically enrich, clean and validate data to ensure It is actionable and complete.
+You can use tools like Trustmi fraud detection to improve oversight and systems that automatically enrich, clean and validate data to ensure it is actionable and complete

 5. Remove silos